KOBALT LAW LLP – TERMS OF BUSINESS

 We are required to comply with the Money Laundering Regulations and in particular to verify the identity and permanent address of all new clients.
 This is to ensure that the policy adopted worldwide by Financial and Government Authorities to prevent the use of laundering systems to disguise the proceeds of crime, is achieved.

-You will be asked to provide us with a CERTIFIED COPY or ORIGINAL from category one and a copy from one of the documents in category two:
+You will be asked to provide us with a CERTIFIED COPY or ORIGINAL document from category one and a copy of two documents from category two:

 Category 1: Proof of Identity